 WBI champions humane dog management to improve the welfare of dogs in communities.
 This approach will also improve communities' mental and physical health by enhancing human-animal bonds and reducing the incidence of infection, injury, and nuisance.
-In 2021, WBI continued supporting dog projects in Costa Rica and Afghanistan and fostered new partnerships in India.
+In 2022, WBI continued supporting dog projects in Costa Rica and Afghanistan and fostered new partnerships in India.
+WBI leads a consortium of partners providing rescue, relief and rebuilding services for the people and animals affected by the Ukraine crisis.